Boosting the Transferability of Adversarial Attacks with Global Momentum Initialization: Methodology

 \subsection{Gradient Elimination}

-Among the existing gradient optimization methods, MI-FGSM, as a very important baseline, improves attack performance by introducing momentum to help accumulate momentum sums of forward gradients, making the attack direction more consistent and preventing the attack from falling into a local optimum solution.
-Since most optimization-based methods improve on the momentum of MI FGSM, our analysis revolves around MI-FGSM, and can be extended to other optimization methods (e.g. NI-FGSM).
-Here, we use \textbf{gradient consistency}, i.e., the degree of directional similarity during the attack to analyse the relationship between attack performance and attack direction exploration.
+Among the existing gradient optimization methods, MI-FGSM is considered an important baseline.
+This method improves attack performance by introducing momentum to help accumulate gradients, resulting in more consistent attack directions.
+Despite the benefits of momentum in enabling the attack to escape from a local optimum, a pertinent question arises as to \textbf{whether early gradient attacks may have suboptimal attack performance due to a lack of momentum accumulation, given that momentum accumulation is a time-series process}.
+Since most optimization-based methods build upon the momentum of MI-FGSM, our analysis revolves around MI-FGSM, and can be extended to other optimization methods such as NI-FGSM.
+To delve deeper into the aforementioned issue, we leverage \textbf{gradient consistency}, i.e., the degree of gradient similarity during the attack, to investigate the correlation between attack gradient and attack optimization objective.
 We first develop a corollary of the numerical and theoretical relationship among different gradients.

-Assuming that the gradient information obtained in the first round of attack is $g_1$, then the direction of the first round of attack is $\mathrm{sign}(g_1)$, and the resulting difference of loss is:
+Assuming that the gradient knowledge obtained in the first round of attack is $g_1$, then the direction of the first round of attack is $\mathrm{sign}(g_1)$, and the resulting difference of loss is: